 Note: I get commissions for purchases made through links on this page.

-If so, I have good news and bad news for you.
+I have good news and bad news for you.

 What’s the Bad News?